 7. I hate e-readers, why can’t I get your paperbacks at my bookstore?

 Sorry you’re not an e-reader fan.
-I do my paperback publishing through Createspace which is a print-on-demand outfit, and I’m pretty happy with them.
+I do my paperback publishing through Createspace which is a print-on-demand outfit, and I’m very happy with them.
 Though my books may not be on the shelves of your local bookstore, they should be available for order if you ask your bookseller to look.
+(There are links on the “Buy the Books” page that can direct you to an independent bookstore in your area.)
 Createspace distributes through Ingram’s distribution, which is very widely used.
 They can be printed and shipped through the U.S., Canada, and Europe.
 All my paperbacks are also available for order at Amazon and Barnes & Noble.

 8. Why don’t you sell signed copies of your books on your website?